axtk/react-live-context/README.md

     // component doesn't track context value changes.) const data = useContext(CounterContext);

-    // Nested properties of a live context object value being
+    // Nested properties of a live context's object value being
     // mutated produce notifications for subscribed components
     // to re-render (which is not the case with an object value
     // from a context created via `createContext()`).